This is the webpage for the Parish maintained by Paul Chadwick

 Read on for important links and background on the Parish Meeting

 Lamyatt village and surrounding outlying farms and houses are part of Lamyat Parish.
 The Parish is too small to have a Parish Council but since 1894 it has held a Parish Meeting at which local issues have been debated and discussed.
-(Note that whilst the village name has two ‘t’s the wider parish name has only one)
+(Note that whilst the village name has two ‘t’s the wider parish name has only one in historical records)

 There has always been at least an Annual Meeting, and on occasions additional Meetings are held to discuss specific major issues.
 The Meeting through its Chair, and assisted by others, has been able to: bring a piped water supply to the village (1930’s); oversee the supply of electricity to the village (1940’s); press for the building of local authority housing in the village (1950’s); help resolve flooding and drainage problems on the High Street (1990’s-2000’s); raise a precept to help fund the village hall extension (2010’s).
 Of course some issues, such as planning developments both within the Parish and adjacent Parishes; highway and transport problems; and rights of way matters; have cropped up on a regular basis.

-The 2017 Annual Meeting elected Paul Chadwick as Chairman and our thanks to the outgoing chairman Anthony Ffooks for chairing the Meeting in recent times.
+The 2017 Annual Meeting elected Paul Chadwick as Chairman and gave thanks to the previous chairman Anthony Ffooks for chairing the Meeting in recent times.
 The Parish Meeting Secretary is Ali Stone.
-The actions of the Parish are carried out by the Parish Chairman, with the help of others in the Parish and at the Meeting in October 2017 David Ash, Romy Smallwood, and Simon Lang volunteered to help with planning matters in the coming year.
+The actions of the Parish are carried out by the Parish Chairman, with the help of others in the Parish and at the Meeting in October 2017 David Ash, Romy Smallwood, and Simon Lang volunteered to help with planning matters.
+Contact numbers for Paul: 01749 812420 & 07761 967075

 The Minutes of the Parish Meeting